Available with Spatial Analyst license.

 Specify a barrier

-A barrier—for example, a lake, divided highway, mountain range, river, or cliff—can alter distance calculations if you need to detour around it.
-To identify a barrier, provide an additional input raster or vector dataset that defines the location of the barrier.
-If the input is a feature class, it will be converted to a raster along with the sources when the tool is run.
+A barrier can alter distance calculations if you need to detour around it.
+Examples of barriers include a lake, divided highway, mountain range, river, or cliff.
+There is an input parameter you can use to specify where barrier locations exist, as either feature or raster data.
+If the input for this parameter is a feature class, it will be converted to a raster when the tool is run.

 Barriers affect the output distance rasters